lindakatcodes/lindakat-blogs/README.md

 Things on the plan to add:
 * Tags page, where you can see all the tags and click on them to view posts with those tags
 * Add a favicon that fits the site
-* Comments, maybe?
-Or at least link to discuss on Twitter or Dev, something similar